thedansilva/SudokuMaster/README.md

 The objective of the game is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid obtain all of the digits from 1 to 9.

 ### Getting Started
-The first page of the application you will see is a menu page that will ask you to select level and difficulty so that a puzzle can be tailored to the users specific needs.
+The first page of the application you will see is a menu page that will ask you to select level and difficulty (both with a scale ranging from 1 to 10) so that each puzzle can be tailored to the users specific needs.

-This first page also includes an about and contact us button for the pleasure of the users.
+This first page also includes both an 'about' and 'contact us' button for any questions and(or) future reccomendations for the creators.
+Any comments will be considered for future patches and updates this application may have.

 ![](https://imgur.com/ZqI7PKI.jpg)

 ### Setting up the game
 1. Open index.php on a locally hosted server (WAMP, etc).
-2. Navigate to the "level" and "difficulty" selection.
+2. Navigate to the "level" and "difficulty" selection. (both shown above)
-3. etc.
-4. etc.
-5. etc.
+3. Once the game difficulty and level are specified, the user is able to "create new game".
+4. The game board now appears and SudokuMaster may be played.

 ### Game Board